GameTimeline

 In-game setting

-First console Sonic racing spin-off—not kart-based.
+First major console Sonic racing spin-off—not kart-based.
+Next racing eras: Riders hoverboards (2006+) then All-Stars/TSR karts.

 Should you play it?